bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-18-newsletter.md

     [DLCs][topic dlc] previously described in [Newsletter #185][news185 ctv-dlc], although at greater onchain cost than directly using CTV.

-    Discussion was still active as of this writing.
+    Discussion was still active as of this writing. {% assign timestamp="1:48" %}

 ## Changes to services and client software